lsds/sgx-lkl/samples/README.md

    Cross-compile a C application for running with SGX-LKL Simple hello world C program run in sgx-lkl

-    b.dynamic_loading:
-        Shared library test
-        A program calls a function from another file within a secure enclave Shared library is compiled into a shared object and the program into a binary.
-They are both transferred into a folder within the new image created and the folder is mounted

 2. containers

     a. [alpine](containers/alpine)